“Loosed Upon The World” is a collection of climate change stories that the editor, John Joseph Adams wants to:

 “The Myth OF Rain” tells the story of a young woman with a passion for owls and the wild spirit they embody, who is working in a team of conservation workers trying to rescue the forest fauna before the world they live in is torn down.

 The story is dramatic and personal but also explores key themes: the persistent dynamic of “the rich versus the rest” in which the rest of us always lose; the impotent anger and ever-present grief felt by those who can see what is being lost and how little is being done to save it; a reflection on whether climate change and its consequences are, perhaps, what we deserve.

 The main character in the story knows that she can’t save everything and, in moments of despair, wonders if she can really save anything.
 She’s chosen to save the owl, a beautiful predator: fierce, independent, fundamentally wild.
 The questions she struggles with are “What do we owe it?” and “How do we respect it?”

 The myth in “The Myth Of Rain” title refers to the persistent belief, despite the evidence, that there would be enough rain in California to end the drought.
 Clinging to this myth, she thinks, is emblematic of the mindset that makes us unwilling to do anything about climate change.
 You can’t fight something you choose not to believe exists.

 “The Myth Of Rain” is spookily prescient.
-“Loose Upon The World” was published in 2015 so when I read a reference to this year, 2019, I know it was a guess but it reads like news headlines.
+“Loose Upon The World” was published in 2015, so when I read a reference to this year, 2019, I knew it was a guess but it reads like news headlines.
 Here’s what I mean: